Introduction

 • Emotional Stress: The emotional weight of the situation can make decisions more difficult.

 When you encounter these obstacles, take a deep breath.
-It's okay to take your time, ask for help, and discuss things with your family.
+Taking your time, asking for help, and discussing things with your family is okay.

 • Seek Community Resources: Look for local organizations that support undocumented individuals and can provide guidance on healthcare options.